 When you create projects, modules typically needed in them are added by default.
 For example, an empty application project contains basic components and UI controls, while a 3D application project contains additional 3D components.

 To view the list of available modules, select .
 Most commonly used modules are placed at the top of the list in alphabetical order.
 You can search for components and modules by entering search criteria in the Search field.

 Select the module to add it to Components.

-This adds an import statement to the component code that you can see in Text Editor.
+This adds an import statement to the component code that you can see in the Code view.
 For example, if you add the QtQuick.Controls module, the following import statement is added to the code:

 Since the added components and modules are packaged with your UI into the final application package, it is recommended that you select Remove Module to remove the ones you don't use in the project.

 To use the context menu commands in Components, right-click the name of a module or category and select one of the following commands:

 - Remove Module: removes the module and all of its components from Components.

 - Hide Category: hides the category from the module.

 - Show Module Hidden Categories: shows the hidden categories of the module.